pion/example-webrtc-applications/gstreamer-send-offer/README.md

 ## Customizing your video or audio
 `gstreamer-send-offer` also accepts the command line arguments `-video-src` and `-audio-src` allowing you to provide custom inputs.

-When prototyping with GStreamer it is highly recommended that you enable debug output, this is done by setting the `GST_DEBUG` enviroment variable.
+When prototyping with GStreamer it is highly recommended that you enable debug output, this is done by setting the `GST_DEBUG` environment variable.
 You can read about that [here](https://gstreamer.freedesktop.org/data/doc/gstreamer/head/gstreamer/html/gst-running.html) a good default value is `GST_DEBUG=*:3`

 You can also prototype a GStreamer pipeline by using `gst-launch-1.0` to see how things look before trying them with `gstreamer-send` for the examples below you